finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 filter = 'filter_example' # str | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"               For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto               transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or               'Transaction/strategy/quantsignal'. (optional) page = 'page_example' # str | The pagination token to use to continue listing transactions from a previous call to GetTransactions. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional)
+The current behaviour is               to return all transactions if possible, but this will change to defaulting to 1000 if not specified in the future.
+It is recommended               to populate this field to enable pagination. (optional)

     try:
         # GetTransactions: Get transactions